awemorris/PlayfieldEngine/README.md

 ## Tests

-`PicoPico Script` is tested on the following environments in the development.
+`PicoPicoScript` is tested on the following environments in the development.

 |Type       |OS              |Version |Architecture    |
 |-----------|----------------|--------|----------------|